rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/WANdisco Set up and Installation.md

-Wandisco Fusion Set up and Installation Guide
+WANdisco Fusion Set up and Installation Guide
 ===================================================

 ## Overview

-This quickstart will help in setting up the Azure Linux Virtual Machine (VM) suitable for the Wandisco Fusion installation.
+This quickstart will help in setting up the Azure Linux Virtual Machine (VM) suitable for the WANdisco Fusion installation.
 Below will be covered:

   *  Azure Linux Virtual Machine (VM) creation using Azure Portal